-Make sure your social media profiles are fleshed out and align with your current job goals to ensure that your personal brand is well represented, and then begin networking.
+Make sure your social media profiles are fleshed out and align with your current job goals to ensure that your personal brand is well represented to impress employers, and then begin networking.
 Make connections.
 Start conversations.
 State your intention.

 Do it properly and you'll land that dream job in no time.
 And once you land that job, be sure to pay it forward and use your newfound knowledge to help others create the same results in their job search.

 Make sure your resume is ready for your new connections.
 Request a free resume review today!